crazy-diya/CICD-with-Github-Action/README.md

       - Retrieve the Current App Version from pubspec.yaml file
       - Create Release with adding app version number to the release repo
         - Add release Note
-      - Send mail to the QA Team
+      - Send mail to the QA Team with Release Note